mr-nitin222/quantiphi_rag_assessment/README.md

 **Note:**
 * Before running the streamlit frontend "app.py" or "bio_rag.py" for the first time, run the "bio_rag.ipynb" notebook till the first part that is saving the textbook embeddings.
-* Download and save the pdf in data directory before running the bio_rag.ipynb.
+* Download and save the pdf in data directory in the same repository before running the bio_rag.ipynb.

 ```
 jupyter notebook